contentful/preview-demo/README.md

 # Step 2
-Open project location and run "npm install" from your terminal.
+After downloading this repo, open the project's location on your computer and run "npm install" from your terminal.

 # Step 3
 After installing the dependencies run the "npm setup" command to configure the app.